TheVaffel/spatiotemporal-variance-guided-filtering/README.md

    Total  : 3050.049 ms
 ```

-The code is not thoroughly optimized due to time constraints, but
+The code is not thoroughly optimized due to time constraints.

+When run on desktop hardware, the algorithm is fit for more than 60 frames per second.

 ## Acknowledgements